 Hecky is a recipient of the Evanston Chamber of Commerce Small Business Award, the Northeastern Illinois University Community Service Award, and the Northwestern University Black Alumni Association Award.

 When initially diagnosed with liver disease at a different hospital, his doctors told Hecky that he had less than a year to live.
-“I am fortunate that my primary physician recommended that I see Dr. Laura Kulik at Northwestern Medicine,” Hecky says.
+“I am fortunate that my primary physician recommended that I see Dr. Laura Kulik at Northwestern Memorial Hospital,” Hecky says.
 “She promoted me as a viable candidate for liver transplant to the transplant team.”
 Hecky’s transplant gave him back his life, and through his efforts at NMTAC, he hopes to help other transplant patients get their lives back as well.